hdavid16/InventoryManagement.jl/README.md

 - `Markets`: Nodes where end-customers place final product orders (e.g., retailer).

 These types of nodes can be used to model the following components of a supply network:
-- `Manufacturing Plants`: Plants are modeled using two nodes joined by a directed arc:
+- `Manufacturing Plants`: Plants are modeled using at least two nodes joined by a directed arc:
   - Raw material storage node: Upstream `producer` node that stores raw materials and the plant's `bill of materials`.
   - Product storage node: Downstream `distributor` node that stores the materials produced at the plant.
   - Arc: the time elapsed between the consumption of raw materials and the production of goods (production time) is modeled with the arc lead time.